Blog

 • The point where RF stops travelling?

-If the cell boundary isn’t labelled, that boundary means absolutely nothing.
+If the cell boundary isn’t labelled, it means nothing.

-Look carefully at your vendor’s Wi-Fi network design guides.
-Be critical!
+Look carefully at your vendor’s Wi-Fi network design guides, and be critical!

 Don’t forget: there should be no circles.
 No squares.
+No grids.
 No other regular shapes.

 Repair, Installation, Training & Support